SemanticComputing/docker-tomcat-varnish/README.md

 ```
 These are defined at built-time and are not inteded to be changed.

-By default the tomcat app resides at `CATALINA_HOME`.
+By default the tomcat app resides at `PATH_WEBAPPS`.
 You could mount it or copy it over in a downstream image.
 If you need to do a custom entrypoint, you can call `$EXEC_TOMCAT_VARNISH` to launch tomcat+varnish.

 ### Varnish